Wandalen/willbe/doc/version2.eng/README.md

 <details><summary><a href="./concept/ReflectorFileFilter.md">
       File filters
   </a></summary>
-  Technique to describe conditions of selection of the files which are needed to perform some operation at it.
+  Technique of describing the conditions for selecting the required files for some operation on a group of files.
 Reflector has two file filters: <code>src</code> and <code>dst</code>.
 </details>
 <details><summary><a href="./concept/ResourceReflector.md#map-of-paths">
       Map of paths